 A dental implant secured restoration is three parts.
 These parts work together to replace any number of missing teeth effectively.
 An implant, abutment, and restoration compose your new replacement teeth.

 The Dental Implant – A dental implant is a cylinder-shaped metal fixture surgically placed in the jaw bone.
-Most implants are made of titanium, a biocompatible material well accepted by the human body.
+Most implants are made of titanium, a biocompatible material well-accepted by the human body.
 Dental implants replace the root portion of the teeth.
 Once in place, they secure the restoration and prevent bone loss in the jaw.

 The Abutment – An abutment is a small metal piece attached to the implants.
 This part aims to connect the implant with the dental restoration.
 We place abutments after the implants have completely fused with the surrounding bone in about three to six months.
+Abutments secure the restoration and ensure that you can get full use of your restoration.

 The Dental Restoration –The last part is the dental restoration.
 It will replace the crown portion of the teeth.
 Your new teeth, whether a dental crown, dental bridge, or denture, will fit perfectly in your mouth and blend in naturally with your remaining teeth.